 Vegetables for the Shade Garden

-You may be surprised at a large number of vegetables that actually produce well in the shade.
+You may be surprised at the large number of vegetables that actually produce well in the shade.
 Of course, trial and error will tell you best according to your climate and conditions.
+Most of these vegetables will thrive in an edible food forest as well!

 Veggies that do well in partial shade: